 These two supplies are in case of a prolapse.
 The area should be cleaned with mild soapy water before beginning.
 Hemorrhoid cream eases swelling and hopefully makes the bird more comfortable.
 Lubricating jelly allows the prolapsed tissue to be gently pushed back in.

 Vitamins and electrolytes give birds a boost in extreme heat and can help them if they’re in shock from a predator attack.
 Sav-A-Chick is at many feed stores and comes in pre-dosed packets—one packet per gallon of water.
 There are also pouches of Durvet Vitamins & Electrolytes sold at feed stores for use in any livestock.
-The dosage I use of Durvet Vitamins & Electrolytes for my chickens is 1/2 teaspoon per gallon of water.
+The dosage of Durvet Vitamins & Electrolytes for chickens is 1/2 teaspoon per gallon of water.
+My favorite is Nutri drench by far, dosage is on the bottle.

 Handy to Have Around